I support the DX Code Of Conduct and you can too. You can check it out at http://www.dx-code.org .

 If you are interested in solar, space and geomagnetic weather, as well as MF and HF radio wave propagation check out W4HM's Medium Frequency Radio Wave Propagation Theory notes at http://www.solarcycle24.org .

 If you are interested in weather check out W4HM's Lakeland FL Daily Climatological Weather Data Archive at http://www.lakelandfloridaweather.org .
 It's a gateway of sorts for a variety of topics on meteorology.
+And last but not least check out W4HM's Florida Daily Weather Discussion at http://www.floridadailyweatherdiscussion.com .

 I have many interests within the hobby.
 I enjoy antenna design via modeling, construction and experimentation, DX'ing, contesting, QRP operation via CW and the digital modes, digital modes operation such as BPSK31, JT65A, JT9, MFSK16, OLIVIA and RTTY.
 Also traditional AM, CW and SSB mode operation.
 I operate on 160-6 meters.